leonjose985/PORTFOLIO/README.md

 * **INTERNSHIP (JINR):** Contains the code and related materials from my scientific internship at the Joint Institute for Nuclear Research (JINR).
 * **ML (YOUNG&YANDEX):** Includes assignments and solutions from the YOUNG&YANDEX intensive program, focusing on fundamental machine learning concepts.
-* **SMILES 2025 (Summer School IA):** Includes assignments and solutions from the YOUNG&YANDEX intensive program, focusing on fundamental machine learning concepts.
+* **SMILES 2025 (Summer School IA):** Contains the code, research materials, and outcomes from my participation in the Skoltech Summer School of Machine Learning.

 ---